Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Its conclusion applies only to women who are not pregnant and who do not have pelvic symptoms, such as pain or unusual bleeding.
 It gave the pelvic exam a grade of “I,” for “indeterminate,” meaning “we don’t have enough evidence to determine the benefits and harms,” said task force member Dr. Maureen Phipps, professor of obstetrics and gynecology at the Warren Alpert Medical School of Brown University and chief of OB-GYN at Women & Infants Hospital of Rhode Island.

-The public can comment on the draft recommendation, which was accompanied by a 71-page review of the scientific evidence, through July 25.
+comment on the draft recommendation, which was accompanied by a 71-page review of the scientific evidence, through July 25.
 After considering the feedback, the task force will issue a final recommendation, which the federal government and some private insurers can use to decide what procedures to cover.

 The recommendation is unrelated to screening for cervical cancer, which the task force highly recommends.
 But that can be done without a pelvic exam, an internal and external inspection by sight and touch.